Three locations across Auckland: 24 Green Lane East, Remuera; Quay West Building, 8 Albert Street, CBD; Franklin Seddon Medical Building, Pukekohe

 Why am I experiencing uncomfortable symptoms in my legs?

 Vein conditions become increasingly common as we get older.
 You may have noticed discomfort, swollen or itchy legs.
 Perhaps your legs cramp or you experience a feeling of restlessness.
 Your veins might look prominent and their appearance has begun to impact your confidence in day to day life.
-Perhaps you’ve recently had a baby and you’ve noticed symptoms in your legs that weren’t previously there.
+Perhaps you have recently had a baby and you’ve noticed symptoms in your legs that were not previously there.
 There are many different types of vein issues, and whether your concern is medically driven, or aesthetically driven, Delphi Clinic can help you restore health and confidence.
 There is now a more effective and less invasive way of treating veins than the traditional method of surgically stripping them.
 Delphi Clinic offers the latest technology and methods for treating veins that are minimally-invasive, enabling you to get back to your routine immediately with no downtime and minimal discomfort.

 Varicose Veins

 Varicose veins are swollen and enlarged veins and they most commonly affect the legs causing discomfort and pain.
 They also can cause patients’ significant distress by their appearance, in some cases prohibiting their confidence in day to day activities.
 Statistically they are more likely to occur in women than in men and they do tend to run in families.
-In fact if you have one parent who suffers from varicose veins, there’s a 40 percent chance you may develop them also.
+In fact if you have one parent who suffers from varicose veins, there’s a 40 percent chance you may develop them.
 They are often blue or purple in appearance and are most likely to become apparent between 30 and 60 years of age.
 Pregnancy can increase your risk for varicose veins.
 Other risk factors include jobs that have you standing for long periods of time (retail positions, cabin crew, playing sports) where gravity increases the strain on your veins.

 Varicose vein treatments